 Yoga postures are not required as part of the path of Kriya, but daily practice of the Energization Exercises are integral to learning Kriya.

 Paramhansa Yogananda taught Kriya as a spiritual path that includes a regular daily meditation practice using the techniques of hong-sau and Aum (taught in Part III of the Ananda Course), along with the Energization Exercises.

 The final step of initiation into Kriya can take place after about one year of regular practice, beginning with when one learns Hong-Sau and Energization.

-Because the path of Kriya is so individual, it's best to email the Ananda Kriya Sangha for your country.
-Contact information, and more information about the path of Kriya Yoga, can be found at:
+Because the path of Kriya is so individual, it’s best to email the Ananda Kriya Sangha for your country.
+Find contact information, and more information about the path of Kriya Yoga.